-The U.S. Mass Timber Construction Manual was developed to give contractors and installers a framework for the planning, procurement, and management of mass timber projects, and to provide a bridge from their experience with other systems.
+The U.S. Mass Timber Construction Manual gives contractors and installers a framework for the planning, procurement, and management of mass timber projects, and provides a bridge from their experience with other systems.
 Mass timber is unique in that it draws installation techniques from other construction types, so people with concrete, precast, tilt-up, and structural steel experience can readily adapt to these materials.
 However, understanding how mass timber differs from other building systems is key to cost effectiveness.

 The manual was produced with primary funding from the U.S. Endowment for Forestry and Rural Communities, in collaboration with WoodWorks’ mass timber manufacturing partners in the U.S. and Canada.
 While intended primarily for GCs and installers, it is a useful reference for all members of a mass timber project team and anyone interested in the construction of mass timber buildings.

 WoodWorks’ Mass Timber Construction Management Program includes two distinct elements:

 Project Management Curriculum is offered by WoodWorks for individuals who estimate, procure, and manage new commercial and multi-family construction projects in the U.S. Speakers include principals and key staff from GC and installer firms with mass timber experience.
 Check out our event calendar for upcoming construction management education.

 To engage across the spectrum of the project management career track, WoodWorks is also partnering with universities to provide hands-on mass timber experience and educational resources to the next generation of GC project managers.
 Partnerships to date include:

 Mass timber installer training is offered in partnership with various entities and targets the crew leaders and installers who physically build structures on site.
 WoodWorks provides curriculum and training support, as well as training mock-ups and components for some programs with funding from the Softwood Lumber Board and USDA U.S. Forest Service.
 For information on installer training programs, contact the following organizations: